OlEzhA0/OlEzhA0/README.md

 - 👋 Hi, I’m Oleg and I have specify username 😅 @OlEzhA0
 - 🦾 I work at [Sigma Software](https://sigma.software/)
-- 👀 I’m interested in JavaScript, TypeScript, Node.js and etc..
+- 👀 I’m interested in JavaScript, TypeScript, Node.js etc..
 - 📫 You can find me in Instagram - @oleg_medushevskiy

 <!---